alrotech/.github/README.md

 ## Contributing
 If you want to contribute please read the [Contributing guidelines](CONTRIBUTING.md).

+## Support
+If you need support, we provide several ways to get it, including professional support plans.
+Please, read out our [Support policy](SUPPORT.md).

+## Secutiry
+We are very attentive to the safety of data and security in general, so we constantly update our software and extras to ensure an acceptable level of security.
+Read more about this in our [Secutiry policy](SECURITY.md).

 ## License

 All code of the packages under this organization licensed under MIT License for easier usage in the future, when I will decide to share it.